pombredanne/kobalt-versioneye/README.md

 ```
 ## Task Configuration

-Configuration options are available in `versionEye` task:
+Parameters are configurable in the `versionEye` task:

 ```
 versionEye {